I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfresource/nf-wdfresource-wdfioresourcelistinsertdescriptor.md

 The framework copies the contents of the <a href="..\wdm\ns-wdm-_io_resource_descriptor.md">IO_RESOURCE_DESCRIPTOR</a> structure into internal storage, so the driver routine that calls <b>WdfIoResourceListInsertDescriptor</b> can allocate the structure locally.
 After the driver calls <b>WdfIoResourceListInsertDescriptor</b>, the driver can reuse the <b>IO_RESOURCE_DESCRIPTOR</b> structure.

 For more information about resource requirements lists and logical configurations, see <a href="https://docs.microsoft.com/en-us/windows-hardware/drivers/wdf/hardware-resources-for-kmdf-drivers">Hardware Resources for Framework-Based Drivers</a>.

-The following code example initializes a resource descriptor and adds the descriptor to the end of a logical configuration.

 ## Requirements
 | &nbsp; | &nbsp; |